 We did the s’more craft as soon as everyone arrived which worked out really well, since the kids were still fairly settled down and able to listen to the detailed instructions and it gave us time to bake and cool the clay.

 After the s’more craft we went on a little scavenger hunt.
-I made a scavenger hunt list (free printables coming tomorrow), and printed it right onto paper sandwich bags.
+I made a scavenger hunt list -get all our camp s’more free printables here, and printed it right onto paper sandwich bags.